 About Baby Back Ribs

 Despite the name, baby back ribs don’t actually come from baby piglets.
-Rather, they’re cut from the upper spinal region of pigs that are fully grown, but smaller than their brethren.
-If the meat is labeled as “back ribs,” that just means that the pig—and hence the rib rack—was larger.
+They’re cut from the upper spinal region of pigs that are fully grown.
+However, these ribs are smaller than spare ribs, hence the “baby” designation.
+They may also be called “loin back ribs” or simply “back ribs.”

 Baby back ribs can be a tricky choice for the smoker because they contain less fat than spare ribs.
 When you use a low-and-slow cooking application to cook lean meat, it’s important to make sure that the recipe doesn’t turn out too dry.
 That’s why the 2-2-1 method is ideal for this particular cut.